Sassafrass, Cypress & Indigo: Plot summary

-There, the middle sister finds community amongst feminist and/or lesbian dance collectives, along with a new way of expressing through her body.
+There, the middle sister finds community among feminist and/or lesbian dance collectives, along with a new way of expressing through her body.
 Idrina, along with Ixchell, Laura, Celine and others, become important characters in Cypress' image of herself, and after breaking off an intense romantic relationship with Idrina, the dancer found herself unmoving and frequenting late-night dive bars.
 Coincidentally, in one of those bars Cypress found Leroy McCullough, an old musician friend from San Francisco.
 After a fateful night together, Cypress and Leroy seemingly reinvigorate each other's creativity, living and loving together until Leroy leaves for a summer European tour.
 During Leroy's absence, Cypress revisits Idrina and recounts an arguably post-apocalyptic dream where women are punished for childbirth and men are locked away.

 During that same summer, Cypress joins a dance company that raises money to support the Civil Rights Movement and Leroy asks to marry her before she starts on her first tour with the group.
 The reader is then taken back into Sassafrass’ world, where she has been living in The New World Found Collective with Mitch for over a year.
 There, Sassafrass is undergoing the process of initiation into santería as Mitch slips further into a downward spiral.
 To shake the bad spirit of her man, Sassafrass performs a sort of exorcist as the deity Oshun came into her body and she decides to return home to the South, without Mitch.

 Finally, the reader re-enters Indigo’s spheres, where she has been studying violin and midwifery in her Charleston town.
 Sassafrass has come home and is in labor, with Indigo delivering the baby and Cypress and Mama close at hand, coaxing "a free child" into their world.